TylerGlaiel/GON/README.md

 Merging & Combining functions were added to make it easier for people to make stackable mods for games, as a mod can specify just the changes to the original data that it wants to supply, with extensive amounts of customizability for how individual fields get combined.

-Todo: Better document GON Functions Append, ShallowMerge, DeepMerge, and PatchMerge PatchMerge in particulat has its own syntax for how to apply a patch to an existing Gon object.
+Todo: Better document GON Functions Append, ShallowMerge, DeepMerge, and PatchMerge PatchMerge in particular has its own syntax for how to apply a patch to an existing Gon object, the others are pretty clearly specified in the comments of gon.h

 # Syntax Highlighting